lendunistus/wiiuvcextract-slatetest/docs/index.md

       <img src="https://i.imgur.com/Enayp9F.png" alt="File Explorer"/>
     </p>

-    Also make sure that your SD card is formatted as FAT32.
+    Also make sure that your SD card or USB storage device is formatted as FAT32.
     If it is not, use one of these tools to do so:

     Windows - [GUIFormat](http://ridgecrop.co.uk/index.htm?guiformat.htm)